redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 This walkthrough will illustrate the ease of building, publishing and consuming RHEL for Edge content.
 For the sample use case, an edge node with the [IBM Developer Model Asset Exchange: Weather Forecaster](https://github.com/IBM/MAX-Weather-Forecaster) application running in a container will be built and deployed.
 This process consists of the following

 * Building a RHEL for Edge node
-* Creating a Kickstart file referencing the previously build RHEL for Edge Image with the configuration to run the container workload
+* Creating a Kickstart file referencing the previously built RHEL for Edge Image with the configuration to run the container workload

 ## Building a RHEL for Edge Image

 The process of building a RHEL for edge image involves composing a Blueprint containing list of packages to include, entry modules for packages, as well as any customizations to the resulting image.
-The architecture includes a Tekton pipeline with the purpose of building an RHEL for Edge Image from an exiting blueprint.
+The architecture includes a Tekton pipeline with the purpose of building an RHEL for Edge Image from an existing blueprint.
 Sample blueprints are found on the [blueprints](https://github.com/redhat-cop/rhel-edge-automation-arch/tree/blueprints) branch of this repository.

 For the most basic configurations, a sample [hello-world](https://github.com/redhat-cop/rhel-edge-automation-arch/tree/blueprints/hello-world) blueprint is available and provides necessary configuration to run the containerized application.